IshrakAbedin/WordManager/README.md

 make config=release
 ```
 ---
 The project is not tested with *Clang* but it should work.
-Alternative one can compile with GCC in Windows environment using *mingw* or *Cygwin* or any similar system.
+Alternatively, one can compile with GCC in Windows environment using *mingw* or *Cygwin* or any similar system.

 ---
 ## Using the Application